marcuspereiradev/quotes_web_crawler/README.md

 #  Features

-* Search phrases by tag from [Quotes to Scrape](http://quotes.toscrape.com/).
+* Search quotes by tag from [Quotes to Scrape](http://quotes.toscrape.com/).
-* Search phrases by tag and create when it doesn't exist
+* Search quotes by tag and create when it doesn't exist.
+* Get all quotes created.
+* Update one quote.
+* Delete one quote.
-* Api access by authentication
+* Api access by authentication.

 </br>